zhjsg/ds/EmployeeAnalysis.md

 ## I. Background

-1. Empolyee attritioin analysis
+1. Plenty of excellent and experienced employee resign ahead of expected.

 1. Data source: kaggle

 1. Objects and measurement
+(1) Analyze what is the possible reasons the employee resign (2) Build the predicting model and predict which excellent employee will be the next to resign

 1. Variable

 ```
-satisfaction: Employee satisfaction level
+satisfaction: employee satisfaction level
-evaluation: Last evaluation
+evaluation: last evaluation
-project: Number of projects
+project: number of projects
-hours: Average monthly hours
+hours: average monthly hours
-years: Time spent at the company
+years: time spent at the company
-accident: Whether they have had a work accident
+accident: whether they have had a work accident
-promotion: Whether they have had a promotion in the last 5 years
+promotion: whether they have had a promotion in the last 5 years
-sales: Department
+sales: department
-salary: Salary
+salary: salary
-left: Whether the employee has left
+left: whether the employee has left
 ```

 ## II.
 Data Analysis